gosparas/fintech-on-cloud/glossary.md

 # Glossary

-> Part of the Fintech on Cloud · SEPA Series
+> Reference companion to the Fintech on Cloud - Payment Series

 ---